zatullier/portfolio/README.md

 Task List
 Hard
-- Add connection from 500px to projects page and link to contact page
+- Add connection from 500px to projects page and link to contact page.
+Done
-- Polish plasma model program and put in projects
+- Polish plasma model program and put in projects.
+Working
 - Generate News page
 - Generate Tools page
 - Polish 5020 automation and put in projects.
 Waiting on NASA comp.